Jahangir Park

-Jahangir Park is a public park located in Saddar, Karachi, Pakistan.
+Jahangir Park is a public park located on Prince Rd., Saddar, Karachi, Pakistan.
 The park area is 6 acres for which the land was donated by Parsi philanthropist Khan Bahadur Behramjee Jehangirjee Rajkotwala in 1893.

 The park also hosted one first-class cricket match in 1956.

+Activities

+The park is primarily for families and young children, attractions include dinosaur sculptures, green lawns and shade to provide refuge from Karachi's intense heat.
+Cost of entry is free, however, vehicle parking is 100 Rs (PKR).

 History

 In 1893, Khan Bahadur Behramjee Jehangirjee Rajkotwala, a Parsi benefactor, gifted the six-acre Jahangir Park, inclusive of its verdant tree population, to the inhabitants of Karachi.
 To enhance its appeal and utility, a cricket ground and pavilion were subsequently added to the park's infrastructure.

 The park used to maintain a reading room where all daily and evening newspapers were made available.

 In 2017, the Government of Sindh spent on the renovation of the park.